Welcome to my roundup of the best budget Fujifilm lenses for the Fuji X camera system.

 So, the first thing that you’re going to notice when you pick up this Viltrox lens is that it’s mostly metal on the outside.

 And the problem with that is that this lens weighs 1.4 pounds, so it’s pretty heavy.

-This viltrox is a lot heavier; the physical features also look like the Fuji lenses; obviously, it’s not a direct match because they have to do like their own branding and everything but mostly metal.
+This viltrox is a lot heavier; the physical features also look like the Fuji lenses; obviously, it’s not a direct match because they have to do their own branding and everything but mostly metal.

 They do a very similar metal, and the metal feels the same, and the shapes on the lens are the same, so you’re saving half the money pretty much and getting something comparable.

 Yeah, but one of the downsides of this lens is that there are really no buttons or dials on it.

 And that can be good or bad because sometimes you don’t like to fiddle with little things on the lens, but that also means that you’re missing your aperture ring.

-The case for the lens is that you can get something comparable for half the price, which is good if you really want to save the money.
+The case for the lens is that you can get something comparable for half the price, which is good if you really want to save money.

 Yes, you do sacrifice usability by not hearing the aperture which causes problems because then there are times when your displays will not tell you your aperture in every mode.